 As discussed in the next section, defendants can often opt to do service hours instead of paying a fine.

-Las Vegas judges often permit defendants in criminal cases to do community service instead of paying a fine.
+Las Vegas judges often permit defendants in criminal cases to complete volunteer work instead of paying a fine.
 One hour of service equals $10 in fines.3 Therefore, a defendant sentenced to pay a $100 fine can usually do 10 hours of service instead.
 Or this same defendant could do a combination, such as paying $50 and doing 5 hours of service.

 Community service is an opportunity for defendants in criminal cases who may have trouble paying their fine to complete their sentence requirement through service.
 In short, defendants can pay with hours instead of dollars.